 There is a need for staff to differentiate between safeguarding children who have suffered or are likely to suffer significant harm and those who are in need of additional support from one or more agencies.
-Where significant harm is likely then children's social care should be informed immediately; additional support can be provided however using local processes including the use of the 'common assessment framework' and the 'Team around the child' approaches.
+Where significant harm is likely then children's social care should be informed immediately; additional support can be provided however, using local processes including the use of the 'common assessment framework' and the 'Team around the child' approaches.
 It is of the utmost importance that the DSL makes prompt contact with children's social care where there are concerns that a child may be in need of help or at risk and/or with the LADO in relation to allegations against someone working in the school and/or with the police if a criminal offence is suspected.
 This is equally true of a child who is at risk of being drawn into terrorism, the same reporting procedures apply (see 3.3 for contact details of Hillingdon's Prevent Lead).

-3.1 Reporting allegations or suspicions of abuse
+3.1.1.
+Reporting allegations or suspicions of abuse

-- 3.1.1 If a member of staff is concerned about a child they must inform the DSL immediately. - 3.1.2 The member of staff must record information regarding the concerns on the same day.
+If a member of staff is concerned about a child they must inform the DSL immediately.

+The member of staff must record information regarding the concerns on the same day.
 The recording must be a clear and factual account.
+(Use Appendix A or CPOMS)

-(Use Appendix A) - 3.1.3 The DSL will consult the Headmaster who will decide that the allegations or suspicions of abuse (this includes where there are concerns about children who may be drawn into terrorism) will be referred to the local authority designated officer (LADO).
+The DSL will consult the Headmaster who will decide that the allegations or suspicions of abuse (this includes where there are concerns about children who may be drawn into terrorism) will be referred to the local authority designated officer (LADO).
 When deciding to make a referral the Headmaster and DSL will not make their own decision over what appears to be a borderline case, but the doubts and concerns will be discussed with the LADO.
 This may be done without giving names in the first instance.
 However, if at any time there is a risk of immediate serious harm to a child, a referral will be made to children's social care immediately.
 Although the responsibility for making referrals rests with the DSL ultimately, any member of staff can make a referral if necessary.
-Referrals are made using the MASH inter-agency referral form available from the DSL or from the staff handbook. - 3.1.4 The school should not do anything that may jeopardise a police investigation, such as asking a child leading questions or attempting to investigate the allegations of abuse without first taking advice from the LADO. - 3.1.5 If it is decided to make a referral, this will be done, if necessary, without prior discussion with the parents.
-This applies especially if the child is at risk of significant harm. - 3.1.6 A Safeguarding Incident Report form (see Appendix A) will be completed and sent to the LADO within 24 hours. - 3.1.7 These procedures adhere to the requirements of the Hillingdon Local Safeguarding Children Board.
-Further details and relevant documents can be found at http://hillingdonlscb.org.uk/
+Referrals are made using the MASH inter-agency referral form available from the DSL or from the staff handbook.

+The school should not do anything that may jeopardise a police investigation, such as asking a child leading questions or attempting to investigate the allegations of abuse without first taking advice from the LADO.

+If it is decided to make a referral, this will be done, if necessary, without prior discussion with the parents.
+This applies especially if the child is at risk of significant harm.

+A Safeguarding Incident Report form (see Appendix A or CPOMS dashboard) will be completed and sent to the LADO within 24 hours.

+These procedures adhere to the requirements of the Hillingdon Local Safeguarding Children Board.

+Further details and relevant documents can be found at: https://hillingdonsafeguardingpartnership.org.uk/

-3.2 Record keeping
+3.2.
+Record keeping

-3.2.1 Well-kept records are essential to good child protection practice.
-Concerns and disclosures should be passed to the DSL by using Appendix A without delay.
-Records are stored in a dedicated filing system maintained by the DSL in the Pastoral Deputy Head office.
+Well-kept records are essential to good child protection practice.
+Concerns and disclosures should be passed to the DSL by using Appendix A or the CPOMS incident reporting system without delay.
+Records are stored electronically on the CPOMS database and are only accessible by the DSL and DDSL.
 When pupils pass on to their next school the Headmaster is responsible for transferring the information he judges to be relevant.

-3.3 LADO contact details
+3.3.
+LADO contact details

-Initial contact with Hillingdon should be through the Multi-Agency Safeguarding Hub (MASH) directly on 01895 556633
+Initial contact with Hillingdon should be through the Stronger Families Hub directly on 01895 556006